-- 20. Where necessary and appropriate, an athlete removed from the Olympic Team may be replaced by an alternate from the Athlete Pool or outside the Athlete Pool in the cases of positional requirements.
-In the specific case of the Olympic Games prior to the Games team Nomination to the COC, the Head Coach will have the final authority over dismissal of an athlete from the team.
-Following nomination to the COC, any such removals are subject to the approval of the COC Team Selection Committee.
-Substitutions after July 4, 2021 are also subject to the COC Athlete Replacement Policy. - 21.
-Any decision to remove an athlete from the Olympic Team is subject to appeal.
+- 20. Where necessary and appropriate, an athlete removed from the National Team may be replaced by an alternate or from outside the Alternate group in the cases of positional requirements. - 21.
+Any decision to remove an athlete from the National Team is subject to appeal.